Faculty

 Professor and Chair, Food Science

-Scott Rankin is a professor and chair at the University of Wisconsin's Food Science Department.
-His research focuses on the characterization of primarily dairy food flavor with sensory and instrumental techniques.
-With a majority Cooperative Extension appointment, he also offers numerous programs and short courses in support of the dairy foods processing industry.
+Characterization of primarily dairy food flavor with sensory and instrumental techniques; programs and short courses in support of the dairy foods processing industry.

 Victor Ujor